Paul-mwaura/Supervised-Learning-using-Polynormial-Regression-and-Logistic-Regression/README.md

 > You have two possible approaches (as  shown below) given the datasets that will be provided

 Input: Home team, Away team, Tournament type (World cup, Friendly, Other)
+## Approach 1: Polynomial approach

+What to train given:

+Rank of home team
+Rank of away team
+Tournament type
+Model 1: Predict how many goals the home team scores.

+Model 2: Predict how many goals the away team scores.

+## Approach 2: Logistic approach

+Feature Engineering: Figure out from the home team’s perspective if the game is a Win, Lose or Draw (W, L, D)
 # Experimental Design
 > Exploratory data analysis
 > Data Cleaning